Privacy & Cookies Policy

 - to notify you of any changes to our services;

-- to notify you of any legislation changes including tax & legal updates;
+- to notify you of any legislation changes including tax and legal updates;

-- for recruitment and selection for interview purposes, where you have indicated an interest in working for mfw Insolvency & Corporate Recovery.
+- for recruitment and selection for interview purposes, where you have indicated an interest in working for Compass Insolvency Limited.

 - to review and update the content of our website, including our blog and news area, so that we can keep our website content updated and relevant for our clients;